 VPN Unlimited has a dedicated Netflix VPN server in San Francisco, California (USA).
 I was able to connect to the server and stream Netflix without any issues.
 The main drawback, however, is that the speeds were rather slow, as pointed out above (around 4 Mbps download speed).

-If you are looking for a VPN to unblock Netflix, VPN Unlimited may be a decent choice, but since there’s only one streaming location, it is not ideal.
-You can also check out the Netflix VPN guide for additional options.
+If you are looking for the best VPN to unblock Netflix, VPN Unlimited may be a decent choice, but there are also other options to consider.

 VPN Unlimited review conclusion